 The transmission characteristics of the factory length optical fibre cables will have a certain probability distribution which often needs to be taken into account if the most economic designs are to be obtained.
-The following paragraphs in this appendix should be read with this statistical nature of the various parameters in mind.
+The following clauses should be read with this statistical nature of the various parameters in mind.

 Link attributes are affected by factors other than optical fibre cables by such things as splices, connectors, and installation.
 These factors cannot be specified in this Recommendation.
-For the purpose of link attribute values estimation, typical values of optical fibre links are provided in the tables below.
-The estimation methods of parameters needed for system design are based on measurements, modelling or other considerations.
+For the purpose of link attribute values estimation, typical values of optical fibre links are provided in clause I.5.
+Clause I.6 contains examples of implementation where the typical values of chromatic dispersion vary from example to example.
+The estimation methods of parameters needed for system design are based on measurements, modelling, or other considerations.